TheProfs/ot-safari-14-video-crash/README.md

 This is not reproducible on Vonage SDK 2.17.
 It's only reproducible on SDK 2.18+.

+If the video is started (published) before the other party joins, then it works.

 ## Steps to reproduce:

 - Visit https://ot-safari-14-video-crash.herokuapp.com with MacOS Safari 14.
 - Visit http://ot-safari-14-video-crash.herokuapp.com with iOS Safari 14.
-- The call starts without video.
-- Press "Publish Video".
+- After *both* parties join the link, Press "Publish Video".

+**Note:** Do not press "Publish Video" until both parties visit the link!

 ## Expected Result: